synaptics-astra-mcu/doc/developer_guide/Astra_SRSDK_VSCode_Extension_Userguide_1.2.rst

 Install Tools
 =============

-**Purpose:** To check and install the necessary tools for docker setup, image flashing and debugging.
+**Purpose:** To check and install the necessary tools for build, image flashing and debugging.

 |image5|